bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

+* (3/17).
+Rafi and I are switching office hours this week, so his will be on Wednesday at 5 and mine will be on Thursday at 4.
+* (3/17).
+A final project proposal is due March 31.
+Instructions [here](https://bena-tshishiku.github.io/files/courses/2026-spring/1030-hw6.tex),[image1](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-proposal.pdf)
 * (3/10).
 HW6 is posted below and is due Friday, March 3/20.
 It is one problem longer than usual.

 ## Course information